-Every time a group of people gathers, there are church safety concerns.
+Every time a group of people gathers, there are safety concerns.

-Do you have a protocol in place for how to handle each of these church security issues?
+Do you have a protocol in place for how to handle each of these issues?

 Pastors care deeply about the health and safety of their congregation.

-If you are on your church’s leadership team and your church doesn’t have a safety team with strategic protocol in place, then establishing best practices for church security guidelines safety should become a priority.
+If you are on your church’s leadership team and you don't have a safety team with strategic protocol in place, then establishing best practices for security guidelines should become a priority.

-Here are the 15 best practices you need to take to do your minimally sufficient diligence in protecting your church.
+Here are the 15 best practices you need to follow to protect your church.

 In writing this post, I'd like to thank Sgt.
 Tom Weger and Cpt.
 Chad Abel of Proguard Security for supplying their critical law enforcement and fire professional insights.

-Wherever you have a group of people gathering, you have the potential of an incident to occur—whether that be a conflict, medical issue, or mental health issue.
+Wherever you have a group gathering, you have the potential of an incident to occur—whether that be a conflict, medical issue, or mental health issue.

-There needs to be a plan for an emergency situation and personnel who can take operational control when an incident occurs to execute that protocol and minimize the risk of real harm.
+There needs to be a plan for an emergency situation and personnel who have operational control when an incident occurs to execute that protocol and minimize the risk of real harm.

-Don’t tell yourself: “We have police as members of our church.
+Don’t tell yourself: “We have police as members.
 I’m sure they’ll do something if an emergency occurs.”

-Don’t roll the dice with your church’s safety by failing to plan for undesirable incidents.
+Don’t roll the dice with your safety by failing to plan for undesirable incidents.

-Building your church safety and security team requires getting buy-in from three groups of people:
+Building your team requires getting buy-in from three groups:

 You must have all three in place to have success.

-The church staff will administer the security team; the police and fire professionals will help get the team built and trained; the volunteers will assist in executing the safety and security protocol at each event.
+The church staff will administer the security team; the police and fire professionals will help get the team built and trained; the volunteers will assist in executing at each event.

 No single person can manage the security of a church.